„”

 (see "Technologies" for more detail).

-Beside this service, the Screening Unit also manages the technology platform for genome-wide RNA-interference of the Max-Delbrueck-Centrum for Molecular Medicine (MDC) and the Berlin Institute for Medical Systems Biology to be used for Systems Biology in C. elegans, mouse and in human cell lines.
+Beside this service, the Screening Unit also manages a technology platform for genome-wide RNA-interference in C. elegans, mouse and in human cell lines.

 IMPORTANT NOTICE: As genome-wide RNA-interference may require large amounts of expensive liposome reagents to screen up to 800 MTP´s in 384well format, it is a very expensive approach, especially in combination with dual-luciferase reporters.
 Therefore you may wish to contact us to discuss alternative reporter systems and to estimate the required funding budgets.